YosysHQ-GmbH/ivy/README.md

 ## Other changes to SystemVerilog

 Add support for `solve proof <name>;` in module-context to specify the "root proofs" to use.
-The special statement `solve proof automatic;` will assume a `solve proof` statement for all proofs without arguments in the same module.
+The special statement `solve proof automatic;` will assume a `solve proof` statement for all proofs without arguments in the same module, that aren't `use`-ed by any other proof.